 The bankruptcy trustee is the sole driver of the entire bankruptcy process.
 The entire series of proceedings for seeking bankruptcy orders are monitored by the bankruptcy trustee.
 On this note a bankruptcy trustee is appointed whose primary task is to monitor and carry forward the bankruptcy process in a smooth and efficient manner.
 The bankruptcy trustee is no other but an insolvency professional who is registered with the Board and insolvency agency to act as insolvency professionals.
 The insolvency professional to act as bankruptcy trustee can be appointed in either of the below-mentioned manners:

 Where the insolvency professional is already proposed by the creditor or debtor at the time of making an application for bankruptcy then in such a scenario the adjudicating authority shall direct the board to verify that there prevail no pending disciplinary proceedings against the proposed insolvency professional.
 The above verification shall be directed by the adjudicating authority to the board within a span of seven days to be counted from the date on which it receives the application for bankruptcy.
 On receipt of the aforesaid direction, the board shall with a period of ten days communicate its findings in writing thereby confirming or rejecting the appointment of the proposed insolvency professional as bankruptcy trustee.
-If the board rejects the appointment of proposed insolvency professional then it shall nominate another insolvency professional who shall act as bankruptcy trustee.
+If the board rejects the appointment of the proposed insolvency professional then it shall nominate another insolvency professional who shall act as bankruptcy trustee.

 By Adjudicating Authority